Supreme Court’s new term filled with cases concerning abortion, guns, religion - NewsBreak

 Since even before Ginsburg’s death, the court has favored religion-based discrimination claims and the expectation among legal experts is that parents in Maine who sued to be able to use taxpayer money at religious schools will prevail, though it’s not clear how broadly the court might rule.

 Affirmative action is not yet on the court’s agenda, but it could still get there this term in a lawsuit over Harvard’s use of race in college admissions .
 Lower courts upheld the school’s policy, but this is another case in which the change in the composition of the court could prove decisive.
-The court upheld race-conscious admission policies as recently as five years ago, but that was before Trump’s three appointments accentuated the court’s conservative tilt.Franklin County counselor arrested for sexual relationship with minor
+The court upheld race-conscious admission policies as recently as five years ago, but that was before Trump’s three appointments accentuated the court’s conservative tilt.NYC Women’s March rallies for reproductive rights, abortion access

 Among other notable cases, the justices will consider reinstating the death sentence for Boston Marathon bomber Dzhokhar Tsarnaev .
 The Biden administration is pushing for the capital sentence, even as it has suspended federal executions and President Joe Biden has called for an end to the federal death penalty.